pdzaffina/pdzaffina.github.io/_posts/2026-08-23-Shared-Services-AI-Strategy.md

 ---
 layout: post
-title: "Every Shared Services Function Needs the Same AI Strategy"
+title: "AI Is Absorbing the Work That Used to Build Judgment"
 tags:
   - AI Strategy
   - Shared Services